SimonLeigh/couchbase-mobile-portal/md-docs/ready/training/tutorial.md

 Couchbase Mobile brings the power of NoSQL to mobile.
 It is comprised of three different components: Couchbase Lite, an embedded NoSQL database, Sync Gateway, an internet-facing synchronization mechanism that securely syncs data between device and cloud, and Couchbase Server, a highly scalable and performant NoSQL database in the cloud.

-Couchbase Mobile simplifies “offline first” development.
+Couchbase Mobile simplifies "offline first" development.
 As shown on the diagram below, Couchbase Lite runs locally on the device and persists data as JSON and binary format.
 You can perform CRUD operations directly to the local database.

 ![](./img/diagrams.001.png)